-- Cancer programs seeking initial accreditation must be compliant with requirements for all standards outlined in Cancer Program Standards 2012: Ensuring Patient-Centered Care, V1.2.1.
+- Cancer programs seeking initial accreditation must be compliant with requirements for all standards outlined in Cancer Program Standards (2016 Edition).
 Programs undergoing survey for initial accreditation will be exempt from nine (9) standards.
 These nine standards are: S4.3–S4.5 in the Patient Outcomes Chapter and S5.2–S5.7 in the Data Quality Chapter.
 Please refer to the standards manual for further details.

 - Cancer programs seeking initial accreditation may elect to undergo a presurvey consultative visit to fully evaluate the cancer program, rate compliance with each standard, and define areas for improvement prior to an initial CoC survey.
 Cancer programs seeking initial accreditation can choose to utilize a CoC-Trained Consultant.

 - Ready to move forward with the accreditation process?
 Refer to the fee structure and complete the Application for CoC Accreditation.